hyperion-project/hyperion.docs/docs/effects/API.md

 | bytearray | ByteArray  | bytearray of (position,red,green,blue,alpha,position,red,green,blue,alpha,...).
 Could be repeated as often you need it, all values have ranges from 0 to 255.
 The position is a point where the red green blue values are assigned. <br/> **Example:** `bytearray([0,255,0,0,255,255,0,255,0,127])` this is a gradient which starts at 0 with color 255,0,0 and alpha 255 and ends at position 255 with color 0,255,0 and alpha 127.
 The colors in between are interpolation, so this example is a color shift from red to green. |
 | spread    | Integer    | Defines the spread method outside the gradient.
 Available spread modes are: <br/> `0` -> The area is filled with the closest stop color <br/> `1` -> The gradient is reflected outside the gradient area <br/> `2` -> The gradient is repeated outside the gradient area <br/> Please note that outside means _inside_ the rectangle but outside of the gradient start and end points, so if these points are the same, you don't see the spread mode.
 A picture to the spread modes can you find here: [Spread modes](https://doc.qt.io/qt-5/qlineargradient.html#details) |

-::: tip Kürzere Versionen von hyperion.imageLinearGradient()
+::: tip Shorter versions of hyperion.imageLinearGradient()
-`hyperion.imageLinearGradient(startX, startY, endX, endY, bytearray, spread)` -> Das Rechteck, das den Farbverlauf enthält, ist standardmäßig das gesamte Bild
+`hyperion.imageLinearGradient(startX, startY, endX, endY, bytearray, spread)` -> The rectangle which contains the gradient defaults to the full image
 :::

 ### hyperion.imageDrawLine()
-Zeichnet eine Linie in das Bild.
-Alle Parameter sind erforderlich, außer a für Alpha.
-Füge die Parameter in der Reihenfolge der Zeilen unten hinzu. \
+Draws a line at the image.
+All arguments are required, exception a for alpha.
+Add the arguments in the order of rows below. \
 `hyperion.imageDrawLine(startX, startY, endX, endY, thick, r, g, b, a)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |